Monitoring, Research

 The Kupu members and the Refuge biologist have tagged and collected data on 725 fadang!

-The Cycad Working Group has finalized the development of the standardized survey methodology.
+Refuge staff, the Kupu members, and the Cycad Working Group have finalized the development of the standardized survey methodology (Goal 1 Objective a).
 We hope to start collecting data following this methodology soon.

 Update for 8/24/2024